+Whether it is a replacement or a brand-new kitchen countertop, premium engineered countertops have gained a solid fan base in the world of modern kitchens.
 On the surface (pun intended), there are many types of countertops.
-However, quartz and solid surface reign as two of the best materials available in the market.
+However, quartz and solid surface reign as two of the best premium engineered countertop materials available in the market.

 Solid Surface Countertop

 A solid surface countertop is either moulded acrylic, polyester-based, or a combination of the two.
 The result is a stone-like material which is uniform, modern and minimalist.

 The solid surface countertop often has a natural finish but lacks the toughness of stone.
 If you’re not careful, it is susceptible to chipping and scratches.
 Though your countertop may still in intact, these marks will look unsightly and stand out like a sore thumb.

 Use a board when you’re cutting food.
 And do not take the short cut of defrosting your bag of frozen food by slugging it onto the countertop.
 If one area takes too much damage, the entire countertop will need to be replaced.